-Realize the nature of your undertaking – you are exerting yourself on all fronts (work, home, school, and other), and will be expected to do the best you can in each of them.
+Realize the nature of your undertaking – you are exerting yourself on all fronts (work, home, school, and more), and will be expected to do the best you can in each of them.
 Without the right time management and time allocation strategy, things can start heading south real fast.

 Successful time management begins with an overview of all your commitments and figuring out the exact amount of time you will have to devote to your academics.
-Do this for a weekly basis.
+Do this on a weekly basis.
 Make a study schedule, keep it flexible, and stick to it as much as possible.

 The ideal way to do this would be to use a calendar.
 Divide your time into blocks.
 Try to schedule your study time when you know you will have some peace and quiet.